pawelpiwosz/AnsibleFirstSteps/Chapter-03/README.md

 (The full file is in this Chapter's examples.)

 Now, this file need to be copied to remote server.
-To do so, use `file` module.
+To do so, use `template` module.

 ```
 - name: Upload default config file